JuliaML/MLDataUtils.jl/README.md

     # ... train unsupervised model on batch here ...
 end

-# This time the size is determined based on the count,
+# This time the size is determined based on the total batch count,
 # as well as the dataset size.
 Observations in batch_x and batch_y
 # are still adjacent, however, consequent batches are generally not,
 # because the order in which they are processed is randomized.